polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/weight.md

 resource.
 Weights are the mechanism used to manage the _time it takes to validate_ a block.
 Generally speaking, this comes from limiting the storage I/O and computation.

-NOTE: Weights are not used to restrict access to other resources, such as storage itself or memory footprint.
+> **Note:** Weights are not used to restrict access to other resources, such as storage itself or memory footprint.
 Other mechanisms must be used for this.

-The amount of weight a block may contain is limited, and optional weight consumption (i.e. weight that is not required to be deployed as part of the block's initialization or finalization phases nor used in mandatory inherent extrinsics) will generally be limited through economic measures --- or in simple terms, through transaction fees.
+The amount of weight a block may contain is limited, and optional weight consumption (i.e. weight that is not required to be deployed as part of the block's initialization or finalization phases nor used in mandatory inherent extrinsics) will generally be limited through economic measures &mdash; or in simple terms, through transaction fees.
 The fee implications of the weight system are covered in the [Transaction Fees document](../runtime/fees).